Real School Food Challenge

 The Live Event: Five recipes from our supporting chefs will be selected based on creativity and scalability, to travel to Brooklyn to make their meal at StarChefs International Congress on Monday, October 28th.
-Competitors will takeover the food carts during the Congress Cocktail Party, attendees will vote alongside a jury of school food operators for the winning dish.
+Competitors will take over the food carts during the Congress Cocktail Party and attendees will vote alongside a jury of school food operators for the winning dish.

 “I’m so excited to help figure out creative ways to get really healthy school lunches for every single child in America.

 "Our schools are one of the most critical and vulnerable venues for food system reform and you are leading the good fight.
 Thanks for the all the work you do both in front and behind thescenes.
 We had such a blast with everyone!"

 - Chef Daniel Asher, River and Woods, Ash’Kara and Acreage Cider House & Restaurant

 "So grateful to have been in a room full of talent giving its heart and soul to a cause championed and led by even more heart and soul and passion."